SCHOOL EVENTS FOR NEW STUDENTS

 This is not a nut-free school.
 The school serves nut-free meals and snacks and hosts nut-free classroom holiday celebrations (Halloween, Christmas, and Valentines).
 Since there is no policy on what families may bring to school for lunches and snacks, please remind your child not to share someone else's food.

-Your child will be sent to the office, and you will be called and asked to pick up your child from the office, if it is severe enough.
+Your child will be sent to the office, and you will be called and asked to pick up your child from the office if needed.

 If your child has food allergies or any pre-existing medical conditions that require special care, please let your teacher and the school secretary know.
 If you need to store epi-pens or any other medications at school, the school secretary will give you a form that will need to be filled out by your doctor.